appseconnect/docs/_posts/Package Documents/2020-12-08-Package-Document-For-SAPB1-Magento2-B2B.md

 **This package has dependencies based on other ProcessFlows which are not available in this Package.
 However, SAP Business One - Magento2 B2B package, will require to integrate ProcessFlows from `SAP Business One - Magento2 B2C` package.**
 **The related dependent informations are provided in the package for `SAP Business One - Magento2 B2C`.**

 Given below are the Transactional Data Configuration Details:

-1. **ProcessFlow - Company Add**
+1. **Company Add [B2B]**

 i.
 Flow Description: This ProcessFlow will integrate the newly on boarded Companies and their details to your B2B business line-up from SAP Business One to Magento2.
 The following Customer details will be synced: Company Group ID, First Name, Last Name, Email, Gender, Store id, Website id, City, postcode, Shipping Address, Billing Address, Country Address, and Telephone.

-ii.
-Dependency flow: Not Applicable

-2. **ProcessFlow - Company Update**
+2. **Company Update [B2B]**

 i.
 Flow Description: This ProcessFlow will integrate the updated Companies and their details to your B2B business line-up from SAP Business One to Magento2.
 The Details that are synced while adding companies will only be updated.

-ii.
-Dependency flow: ProcessFlow - Company Add

-3. **ProcessFlow- Contact Person Add to Magento**
+3. **Contact Person Add (SAP B1 to Magento) [B2B]**

 i.
 Flow Description: This ProcessFlow is featured to add Contact Persons of the Companies added to your business network.
 This ProcessFlow is also equipped with a flow for adding new Companies as well so as to keep accepting the incoming of new Companies and to avoid Document Mismatch errors.
 The following details of the Contact Person Add will be integrated: Customer id, email, first name, last name.
 Both the flows in this ProcessFlow is also equipped with SyncBack that updates back a Post-Acknowledment value to the Source.
 All the Flows will be executed from SAP Business One to Magento2.

-ii.
-Dependency flow: Not Applicable

-4. **ProcessFlow - Contact Person Update to Magento**
+4. **Contact Person Update (SAP B1 to Magento) [B2B]**

 i.
 Flow Description: This ProcessFlow is featured to Update the details of the Contact Persons of the Companies added to your business network.
-Only the details added will adding Contact Persons will be updated and synced to Magento from SAP Business One.
+Only the details added will adding Contact Persons will be updated and synced from SAP Business One to Magento2.

-ii.
-Dependency flow: ProcessFlow- Contact Person Add to Magento

-5. **ProcessFlow - PriceLists Add [B2B]**
+5. **Contact Person Update (Magento to SAP B1) [B2B]**

 i.
+Flow Description: This ProcessFlow is featured to update the details of the Contact Persons of the Companies.
+All the details of the Contact Persons will be updated from Magento2 to SAP Business One.

+6. **PriceLists Add [B2B]**

+i.
 Flow Description: This ProcessFlow is featured to sync the Price Lists from SAP Business One to Magento2.
 The following details of the PriceLists would be synced: website_id, pricelist name, status & Factor.

-ii.
-Dependency flow: Not Applicable

-6. **ProcessFlow - SalesRep Add**
+7. **SalesRep Add**

 i.
 Flow Description: This ProcessFlow is featured to sync the Sales Representatives from SAP Business One to Magento2.
 This ProcessFlow is also featured to link the added SalesReps with the Companies added on your Business Process.
 The following details of the Sales Represatatives would be added: First Name, Last Name, Gender, website id.
 The Flow for assigning the Sales Rep to Companies will add the Sales Rep Id and the Company customer ID.
 The flow for adding SalesRep is also equipped with a SyncBack that Posts the Post-Acknowledgement status of the primary sync back to the Source Application.

-ii.
-Dependency flow: ProcessFlow - Company Add

-7. **ProcessFlow - Credit Limit Add**
+8. **Credit Limit Add**

 i.
 Flow Description: This ProcessFlow is featured to sync the credit limits from SAP Business One to Magento2, that are assigned to companies.
 This integration will sync the following details: Company ID & Credit Limit.

-ii.
-Dependency flow: ProcessFlow - Company Add

-8. **ProcessFlow - Credit Limit Update**
+9. **Credit Limit Update**

 i.
 Flow Description: This ProcessFlow is featured to sync Updated Credit Limits from SAP Business One to Magento2, that are assigned to companies.
 The integration will update only the added details of Credit Limits.

-ii.
-Dependency flow: ProcessFlow - Credit Limit Add

-9. **ProcessFlow - Customer Specific Special Price Add B2B**
+10. **Customer Specific Special Price Add [B2B]**

 i.
 Flow Description: This ProcessFlow is featured to sync Customer Specific Special Price from SAP Business One to Magento2.
 The following details are synced when integrated: website id, company id, pricelist id, discount type, Start Date, End Date & Product Details.

-ii.
-Dependency flow: ProcessFlow - Company Add,  ProcessFlow - PriceLists Add [B2B] & ProcessFlow - Simple Product Add.

-10. **ProcessFlow - PriceList Product Price Assign**
+11. **Customer Specific Special Price Update [B2B]**

 i.
-Flow Description: This ProcessFlow is featured to assign Pricelists to respective products from SAP Business One to Magento2.
-The following details will be integrated: Pricelist id, SKU & Product Price.
+Flow Description: This ProcessFlow is featured to Update the Customer Specific Special Price from SAP Business One to Magento2.
+All the details that were added previously will only updated with this ProcessFlow.

-ii.
-Dependency flow: ProcessFlow - PriceLists Add [B2B] , ProcessFlow - Simple Product Add.

-11: **ProcessFlow - Special Price : Add**
+12. **Customer Specific TierPrice Add B2B**

 i.
-Flow Description: This ProcessFlow is featured to add Special Price from SAP Business One to Magento2.
-The following details would be synced: Item Code, Special Price, Start Date & End Date.

-ii.
-Dependency flow: ProcessFlow - Simple Product Add

-12. **ProcessFlow - Customer Specific TierPrice Add B2B**

-i.
 Flow Description: This ProcessFlow is featured to add Tier Prices, customer specific from SAP Business One to Magento2.
 The following details would be synced: website id, company id, pricelist id, discount type & Product details.

-ii.
-Dependency flow: ProcessFlow - Company Add,  ProcessFlow - PriceLists Add [B2B] & ProcessFlow - Simple Product Add

-13. **ProcessFlow - Customer Specific TierPrice Sync Update B2B**
+13. **Customer Specific TierPrice Sync Update B2B**

 i.
 Flow Description: This ProcessFlow is featured to update the customer specific Tier Prices from SAP Business One to Magento2.
 The details synced with the ADD opration will only be updated when triggered this ProcessFlow.

-ii.
-Dependency flow: ProcessFlow - Customer Specific TierPrice Add B2B
+14. **PriceList specific Product Price Add [B2B]**

+i.
+Flow Description: This ProcessFlow is featured to add Product Specific Pricelists from SAP Business One to Magento2.
+The PriceLists ID, Product SKU and Product Price will be added using this ProcessFlow.

 ## Action Filter configurations: